 This is a follow up story for The Kavalier.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Jon Shanahan and I’m the founder and owner of The Kavalier, one of the most trusted Menswear channels on youtube.
 I founded the channel in 2015 with the goal of teaching men not only how to dress but how to treat clothing as an investment and shop accordingly.
 Every piece I recommend on my channel, every brand, every collaborator, I test myself before talking about it.